-Ideabatic’s story started in late 2014, when founder Kitty Liao participated in a humanitarian hackathon at CERN to develop a ‘$10 inflatable fridge for field operation purposes’.
-There, she realised that there is a big problem across the world.
+Ideabatic’s story started in late 2014, when founder Kitty Liao participated in a humanitarian hackathon at CERN and realised that there is a big problem across the world.

 According to the World Health Organisation (WHO), each year, 2-3 million children die of a vaccine-preventable disease and 19.5 million miss basic vaccinations.
 Up to 85% of the vaccines are spoiled before they reach their destination and at least $1 billion of resources are wasted every year.
 This is because the cold-chain in the last few miles of the delivery is broken.
 Last-mile journeys last up to 7 days on bikes, donkeys and canoes but current systems have freezing problems and last for only 8 hours.

-In early 2016, Kitty became an unpaid Hacker-in-Residence Fellow at Imperial College Advanced Hackspace to work on SMILE full time.
-She set up Ideabatic inspired by the thermodynamic term ‘adiabatic’.
+She founded Ideabatic inspired by the thermodynamic term ‘adiabatic’.
 Her vision is to help people with innovation in hardware-focused engineering and to encourage scientists and engineers to work on global problems.

-In May 2016, she won £5K at the Imperial College IP competition to patent the core technologies behind SMILE.
 Inspired by Kitty’s vision, Ideabatic has expanded to a team of like-minded individuals from diverse background ranging from low temperature physics, design, electronic engineering, mechanical engineering, finance and medicine.
 Ideabatic's SMILE vaccine carrier is designed to solve these challenges and has been tested and proven.

 We are welcoming talented individuals and collaborators who share the same passion to join the journey to spread SMILE across the world.